Phil Lewis (musician)

-Philip Francis Lewis (born 9 January 1957) is an English singer and musician, best known as the vocalist and occasional guitarist for the American glam metal band L.A.
+Philip Francis Lewis (born 9 January 1957) is an English musician who has lived and worked in the U.S. since the 1980s.
+He is best known as the lead vocalist and occasional rhythm guitarist for the American glam metal band L.A.
 Guns.

+Early life

-Born in London, Lewis has lived and worked in the U.S. since the 1980s but was privately educated at Royal Russell School in Surrey.
+Philip Francis Lewis was born in London on 9 January 1957.
+He was privately educated at Royal Russell School in Surrey.

 Early work

 Lewis started the band Girl with guitarist Gerry Laffy in 1978.
 They put an advertisement in Melody Maker for a "peroxide guitar hero," and Phil Collen (current guitarist of Def Leppard) answered.
 They were soon joined by drummer Dave Gaynor and bassist Mark Megary.
 Megary was replaced shortly thereafter by Laffy's brother, Simon Laffy.
 They signed a record deal with Don Arden's label, Jet Records in 1979 and released their first album, Sheer Greed, in 1980.
-Lewis's then girlfriend, Britt Ekland, was instrumental in helping Girl land their record deal.
+Lewis' then-girlfriend, Britt Ekland, was instrumental in helping Girl land their record deal.
 Later band members included Pete Barnacle, Bryson Graham, and Pete Bonas.
 They released their second album, Wasted Youth in 1982.
 Phil Collen left the band in 1982 to join Def Leppard, and the band broke up shortly thereafter.
 Their third and final album, Killing Time, was released in 1997.
 It consisted of leftover material from the first two albums as well as tracks that were written for an album that never materialized.

 Lewis later joined forces with guitarist Rudy Rivera, bassist Dave Birch, and drummer Paul Edwards to start the band New Torpedos.
 They released a demo tape.

 Lewis left New Torpedos to join the band Tormé with guitarist Bernie Tormé.
 They signed a record deal with Zebra Records and released Back to Babylon in 1986 and Die Pretty, Die Young in 1987.
-They toured both albums with modest success but never quite managed win over mainstream audiences.
+They toured both albums with modest success but never quite managed to win over mainstream audiences.